Global-Health-Engineering/group-safety/03-biological-safety/README.md

 #### <a name="measures_iv_a"></a>6.iv.a Disinfection and cleaning

 The hygiene plan serves to promote personal safety at work.
 Also, it helps to minimize the escape of organisms into the environment.
 Factors such as the spectrum of activity, concentration used, and exposure time are crucial for the optimal use of cleaning agents and disinfectants.
 Only disinfectants effective for dealing with the organisms to be rendered inactive may be used, and the manufacturer's instructions regarding their use must be followed.
-The instructions for use and safety datasheets of the products employed in the particular research groups or institutes are listed in [Appendix 12]().
+The instructions for use and safety datasheets of the products employed by GHE is available in [Appendix 12](appendices/13_safety_for_cleaning_service.md).
 A list of disinfectants used by GHE is also available [here]().

 #### <a name="measures_iv_b"></a>6.iv.b Safety instructions for the cleaning service

 GHE draws up cleaning regulations and informs Building Services (facility management) about these regulations.
 Building Services shall pass the regulations to the cleaning service and instruct them accordingly.
 If special conditions apply in individual laboratories, the BSO must inform the cleaning staff about them.
-The specific safety instructions for cleaning personnel are integral to the biosafety concept and are provided in [Appendix 13]().
+The specific safety instructions for cleaning personnel are integral to the biosafety concept and are provided in [Appendix 13](appendices/13_safety_for_cleaning_service.md).

 ### <a name="measures_v"></a>6.v Disposal of biologically contaminated waste